Easy Zucchini Bread Recipe

 - This bread also freezes beautifully.
 Remove it from its tin and allow it to cool completely on a wire rack.

-- Then cut it into slices, wrap each slice individually in wax paper, and place the wrapped slices in large resealable freezer bag.
+- Then cut it into slices, wrap each slice individually in wax paper, and place the wrapped slices in a large resealable freezer bag.

 - When it’s time to reheat, wrap the slice in a paper towel to keep it moist, and microwave it for 30 seconds, or until warmed through.
 It will taste freshly baked!